It's Too Hot!!!

 Not surprisingly the coolest temperature taken was the surface water of a large pond, which was exactly 40 degrees, the same as the air temperature.
 The next coolest surface in full sun was that of green grass on a sports field, which measured 45.65°.
 Dry grass on the same field was 51.5°.
 Green grass growing near gravel was 52.15°, whilst dry grass next to gravel was surprisingly 62.2°.
 Dry grass further away from the gravel was cooler.
 Shaded turf near concrete was 47.2° whilst concrete in shade was 49.8°.
 Gravel in full sun was 77.78° and grey concrete on a tennis court reached an amazing 78.27°, with concrete surfaces around a house in full sun 74.75°.
 Fake grass did not fair much better reaching 66.95°.

 So the first trend that can be seen is that grass in full sun is much cooler than concrete and gravel, but so is shaded concrete.
 The shade of a tree reduced the temperature of the concrete by 25°.
 Lomandra Tanika growing in gravel that was 77.78 degrees just a few metres away cooled the gravel that was right next to it down to 53.9 degrees Celsius.
 It’s amazing the plants can even survive in that heat, but I guess next to the plant is cooler so that’s why they live.
 Even wood mulch was much hotter without green life.
 Fine grade wood mulch was 64.15° in the full sun.
 Bare soil was 68.05°.
 An important lesson learnt from this research is that green life significantly cools down a landscape.
-Turf, strappy leaf plants, shrubs and trees are truly wonderful things.
+Turf, strappy leaf plants, shrubs, hardy exotic plants, and trees are truly wonderful things.
 The more green the cooler the landscape.

 Many timber surfaces were tested.
 I was quite surprised by the results, as I thought timber would be cooler than it was.
 There is no relaxing on a painted wooden park bench on a 40° day as the recorded temperature was 67.9°.
 Treated pine was 62.35°, and timber decking recorded 66.9°.
 Hardwood seemed to be even hotter at a surprising 72.6°.
 But even for timber, life seems to cool it down.
-The temperature of live tree trunks exposed to full sun was 53.25°.
+The temperature of live tree trunk exposed to full sun was 53.25°.
 Life has moisture and circulation, even if it is slow like a tree.
 A perfect example of this is my head compared to my research partner’s head.
 I thought my head of hair would have made my head’s surface temperature cooler, but a head of hair recorded 58° whilst a bald head was only 47.8 degrees in full sun.
 Blood flow near the surface and sweat obviously had a cooling effect, where hair does not have circulation, just like dead wood, or concrete has no moisture and circulation.
 Green life has an amazing cooling effect on this earth as it stands today.
 Plants help control the amount of carbon dioxide, a greenhouse gas, in the atmosphere.
 They protect the soil from wind and from water runoff, helping to control erosion.
 In addition, they release water into the air during photosynthesis.
 This water, along with the rest of the water on the planet, takes part in a huge cycle that the sun controls.
 Without plants we would have no oxygen to breath.
 The only reason we have an atmosphere with significant amounts of oxygen here now, is because of photosynthetic life constantly replenishing the supply.
 If all photosynthesis were to suddenly stop, the oxygen levels would drop pretty rapidly and CO2 levels would climb even faster.
 Eventually we would get back to an atmosphere that has much higher levels of CO2.
 So bring on the plants.

 Most hard surfaces in this research were very hot; however a few saved the day for hard landscapes.
 Although scientists believe hard surfaces and the heat they generate is not contributing to alleged global warming, it most certainly contributes to the heat island effect that rings cities.
 Cities are hotter than rural areas, due largely to the abundance of hard surfaces and lack of plants.
 So on the 40 degree day in full sun the hottest hard surfaces included concrete, with a dark concrete driveway 74.75°, an even darker concrete at 78.27° , a light concrete paver 67°, and a dark concrete paver at 70°.
 So myth confirmed, darker surfaces are hotter than lighter coloured ones.
 A lighter coloured clay paver was 67°, a mid coloured one was 69.1° whilst a dark clay brick paver was 73.65°.
 A brick wall had reached 67.2°.
 I decided to measure a piece of flat steel plate, thinking it would be the hottest, but it was cooler than some surfaces at 70.6°.
 Bitumen on a road was 69.55°, whilst gravel was even hotter at 77.78°.
 People are always saying natural rock is cooler, but we found that a piece of sawn sandstone was only a little cooler at 66°.